CivicActions/ssp-toolkit/docs/ssp.md

 #### CivicActions Responsibility

-When a person is terminated, a standard process is used to notify management and IT and to track the process of disabling access to the information system/information system components.
-The CivicActions Help Desk is given at least a four hour notice to schedule the deactivation of access upon termination.
+When a person is terminated, a standard off-boarding process is used to notify management and IT and to track the process of disabling access to the information system/information system components.
+CivicActions IT Operations and Security is given at least a four hour notice to schedule the deactivation of access upon termination.
 Deactivation is a manual process that is tracked via a Trello card in order to meet the four hour turnaround time before termination.